papis/papis/doc/source/plugins.rst

     yaml_string = yaml_exporter(mydocs)

-Due to the entrypoint mechanism used by ``stevedore``, any third-party package can add plugins to papis in this fashion.
-More information about each type of plugin available in papis is given below.
+Due to the entrypoint mechanism used by ``stevedore``, any third-party package can add plugins to Papis in this fashion.
+More information about each type of plugin available in Papis is given below.

 Exporter
 --------